AlejoGarat/AlejoGarat/README.md

 Hi there! 👋 I am Alejo Garat, a computer engineering student with a passion for Artificial Intelligence and Machine Learning.
 Here's a bit more about me:

-- 🎓 I am currently pursuing a degree in Software Engineering.
+- 🎓 I am currently pursuing a degree in Computer Engineering.
 - 👨‍🏫 I also work as an Artificial Intelligence lecturer.

 ## Projects